shanect7/video-game-tittle-screen-design/README.md

 Such property can hold up to four values, as designated below:
 ```
-text-shadow: offset-x, offset-y, blur-radius, color */
+text-shadow: offset-x, offset-y, blur-radius, color;
 ```

-The offsets will adjust position of the shadow horizontally (x) and vertically (y) while the blur-radius, adjusts how blurry the shadow is.
+The offsets will adjust the position of the shadow horizontally (x) and vertically (y) while the blur-radius, adjusts how blurry the shadow is.

 In our case though, we will not be using the blur-radius value, so we will omit that in our final code.